Dlong12/GANN/README.md

 # Sameple example

 The data named '2014_2018_sample_550_Selection.csv' is the AOD samples matching Terra (MODIS) and AERONET sites from 2014 to 2018 worldwide.
+In addition, there are Meteorological data, such as temperature, pressure， U-wind and V-wind， that can be used to improve the accuracy of AOD retrieval.

 ![image](image.png)